Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Webb goes on to explain the criteria behind his shop selections:

-Recommendation: Buy Through the Windows of Paris if you're a serious shopper or window-shopper, then carry it with you to Paris or.
-Better yet, buy the book and copy the store names, addresses, and business hours into a pocket notebook for reference during your trip.
+Our recommendation: Buy Through the Windows of Paris if you're a serious shopper or window-shopper, then carry it with you to Paris or.
+Better yet, purchase the book and copy the store names, addresses, and business hours into a pocket notebook or onto your smartphone for reference during your trip.
 That way, you'll have an attractive and unbattered souvenir of your shopping expeditions waiting for you when you get home.

 Book cover, photos, and text excerpts: